OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ProjectCameraMap_v2.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">When enabled, the rgb channels are divided by the alpha channel (where non-zero)</p>
+        <p class="scene-class-attr-comment">When enabled, the rgb channels are divided by the alpha channel (where non-zero)</p>

     </p>